nice-game-hints/goodbye-deponia/06-porta-fisco/020-middle/050-bozo.md

 You should mix antidepressants with the leftover soup.
 Bozo likes it.

 # He ate the soup!
 Bozo?
 Ohh..
 Baby Bozo.
 You can use the Emetic to get them out of Baby Bozo.
-Show the ready-to-bard Baby Bozo to Bozo.
+Show the ready-to-barf Baby Bozo to Bozo.
 Grab the piggy bank now.
+Bozo gets you now into the rebel hideout.